benedictmak/benedictmak.github.io/_posts/2018-04-13-find-wmi-neighbours.md

+---
+layout: post
+title: Powershell-less WMI injection
+---

-When PowerShell fails, this might help you to inject exe to your WMI peer
+When PowerShell fails, this might help you to inject exe to your WMI peer, just compile it with CSC (C:\\Windows\\Microsoft.NET\\Framework\\v4.0.30319\\csc.exe) on target computer, you should able to fly under radar.

 ```
 using System;